jsulak/aQuery/README.md

 Add `aquery.js` and `aquery_utils.acl` to your `APTCUSTOM/scripts/` folder.
 Source them both on Arbortext startup.

-To try it out, open a document and type the following on the javascript command line (to activate the Javascript command line, place your cursor in the command line and press F5):
+To try it out, open a document and type the following on the Javascript command line (to activate the Javascript command line, place your cursor in the command line and press F5).
+For example, to select all titles in the active document:

+    var titles = $("title");

+The variable `titles` is now a aQuery object that contains references to all of the `<title/>`s in the active document.
+For more powerful ways to select elements, see *Selectors* below.
+If you do this:

+    titles.text("Howdy!");

+The content of every `<title/>` in the document is replaced with the text "Howdy!".

+If you want to work with a document that is not the active document (for example, a XUI dialog), then you can use the $$ constructor, passing it a reference to a DOM document object:

-    var $ = _$(Application.activeDocument);
+    var $dialog = $$(XUIDoc);

-This instantiates an aQuery object that you can use to query and manipulate the DOM of the active document.
-A shortcut for this command is:
+Now, you can select all the list items in that dialog:

-    var $ = _$();
+    var listitems = $dialog("listitem");

+Note that `$` and `$$` are simply convenient abbreviations for `aQuery` and `aQueryCreate` respectively; you can use those instead if you prefer.

 ## Selectors ##

 Instead of using jQuery's CSS 3 selector syntax, aQuery uses XPath 1.0 in the form of XSLT match expressions.
-For example, to select all the section titles in a document:
+For example, to select all the section paragraphs in a document:

     $("section/p")

-To select an element with a given id, you cna use the `#id` syntax.
-For exmple, to select the element with the id "topic-1":
+To select an element with a given id, you can use the `#id` syntax.
+For example, to select the element with the id "topic-1":

     $("#topic-1")

-To create a new element, you can pass the aQuery object a markup string.
-For example, to create a new section:
+To create a new element, you can pass the aQuery constructor a markup string.
+For example:

     $("<section id='newsect'><title>New Section!</title><p/></section>")

+returns an aQuery object containing a new `<section />` element.
+You can also pass a DOM element to the aQuery constructor, and get an aQuery object representing that element:

+    $(Application.activeDocument.getElementById("topic-1"));

 ## API ##